-After a new motorcycle has been ridden 1000 mi (1,600 km), visit an authorized Harley-Davidson dealer for initial service.
-Refer to Service Records (Page 251).
+After a new motorcycle has been ridden 1,600 km (1000 mi), visit an authorized Harley-Davidson dealer for initial service.
+Refer to SERVICE INTERVALS AND RECORDS > SERVICE RECORDS (Page 255).

 PREPARING THE MOTORCYCLE FOR MAINTENANCE

 Be sure to check capacity rating and condition of hoists, slings, chains and cables before use.
 Exceeding capacity ratings or using lifting devices that are in poor condition can lead to an accident, which could result in death or serious injury.
 (00466c)